lennonkc/ai-tools-map/README.md

 - Browser Operator
   - Examples
     - Amazon Seller Center
-      - Amazon's API system is too large, which has led to many APIs being deprecated;
-      it has also resulted in a lack of many highly accurate data APIs.
+      - Amazon's API system is too large, which has led to many APIs being deprecated; <br>it has also resulted in a lack of many highly accurate data APIs.<br> So in this situation, a browser agent is needed to bypass APIs in order to complete the task.
   - Solutions
     - open-source
       - BrowserUse